abmaurya07/frontend_movie_dashboard/README.md

 - Chart.js for data visualization
 - TailwindCSS for styling
 - Vite as build tool
+- Docker for containerization

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn package manager
+- Docker (for containerized deployment)

 ## Installation

+### Local Development

 1. Clone the repository:
 ```bash